Donald Trump, Kim Jong-Un sign ‘comprehensive document’ at historic Singapore summit

 Read | Trump diplomacy: From Korean peninsula to Middle East

-How is the world reacting?
+How is the world reacting to the Trump-Kim meet?

 Immediately after the historic summit, the dollar jumped to a 3-week top on Tuesday and Asian shares rose on news of the agreement.
 China, the third party to the truce, said it hoped North Korea and the United States could reach a basic consensus on denuclearisation.
 “At the same time, there needs to be a peace mechanism for the peninsula to resolve North Korea’s reasonable security concerns,” China’s top diplomat, State Councillor Wang Yi, told reporters in Beijing.